ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 When it was done, I returned along the river,
 The laughter of the salmon in the river,
-Their playing sounds, reached my ears.
+Their playing sound, reached my ears.
-The sounds of water splashing, were lively and joyous.
+The sound of water splashing, were lively and joyous.
 Among the trees of the mountains,
 The laughter of the deer,
-Their playing sounds, filled the mountains,
+Their playing sound, filled the mountains,
 The deer were foraging in leisure.

 When I saw this,